michael-hartmann/caps/docs/paper/paper.md

 material properties of plane and sphere.
 It is assumed that both objects are non-magnetic and placed in vacuum.
 In typical experiments the aspect ratio
 $R/L$ is of the order $R/L\sim1000$.
-The main purpose of this package is to make aspect ratios as large as $R/L\sim5000$ accesible.
+The main purpose of this package is to make aspect ratios as large as $R/L\sim5000$ accessible.
 Higher aspect ratios are usually well covered by the proximity force approximation.

 ![Geometry of the plane-sphere setup.
-A sphere with radius $R$ is separated by the distance $L$ from an infintely extended plane.
+A sphere with radius $R$ is separated by the distance $L$ from an infinitely extended plane.
 The aspect ratio $R/L=2$ in this Figure is about three orders of magnitudes smaller than in typical experiments.](geometry.pdf)